raycast/extensions/extensions/sage-hr/README.md

 ## Configuration Required
 - Sage HR Access Token: This is required for authentication with the Sage HR API.
 You can obtain your access token by following the instructions [here](https://support.sage.hr/en/articles/3246469-how-does-sage-hr-api-work).
 - Sage HR Subdomain Name: Your organization's specific subdomain name for Sage HR.
+For example, for `https://acme.sage.hr` it is `acme`.